imranashraf/mcprof/README.md

 ## Required Packages

-In order to setup and use `MCProf` the following two packages are required:
+In order to setup and use `MCProf` the following packages are required:

 * [Intel Pin DBI framework](www.pintool.org) Revision 62732 or higher
 * g++ compiler